 Our staff and trustees are at the heart of Saferworld’s work.
 Their skills and expertise ensure that we continue to be a leading conflict prevention and peacebuilding organisation.
-We have over 150 staff members working across our programme, policy, advocacy and support teams.
+We have over 150 staff members working across our programme, policy, advocacy, advisory and support teams.

 Find out more about working for us.